Flexible Fractional Repetition Codes for Distributed Storage Networks: Flashback of and Notation

-To prove the sufficiency of the condition found in Part~I, a new low-complexity helper selection scheme, termed \emph{the family helper selection (FHS) scheme}, was proposed which belongs to the class of SHS schemes and thus can be described by $\{D_i: i=1,\cdots, n\}$.
-The FHS scheme can be applied to any arbitrary $(n,k,d)$ values in the following way.
-The storage nodes are denoted by $1$ to $n$.
+At any time $t$, the helper choices of the FHS scheme are described by $\{D_i: i=1,\cdots, n\}$, where $D_i$ is the helper set when the $i$-th node fails and contains exactly $d$ nodes.
+The sets $\{D_i\}$ are defined as follows.
+Label the storage nodes by $1$ to $n$.
 Then, the first $(n-d)$ nodes are grouped as the first \emph{complete family} and the second $(n-d)$ nodes are grouped as the second complete family and so on.
-In total, there are $\left\lfloor \frac{n}{n-d}\right\rfloor$ complete families.
-The remaining $n\bmod(n-d)$ nodes are grouped as an {\em incomplete family}.
-The helper set $D_i$ of any node $i$ in a complete family contains all the nodes {\em not} in the same family of node $i$.
-For any node in the incomplete family, we set the corresponding $D_i=\{1,\cdots, d\}$.
+In total, there are $c\triangleq\left\lfloor \frac{n}{n-d}\right\rfloor$ complete families.
+The remaining $n\bmod(n-d)$ nodes, if there are any, are grouped as an {\em incomplete family}.
+For any node $i$ in a complete family, the helper set $D_i$ contains all the nodes {\em not} in the same family of node $i$.
+For any node $i$ in the incomplete family, we choose $D_i=\{1,\cdots, d\}$, the first $d$ nodes.
 An example of the FHS scheme will be provided in Section~\ref{sec:ex3}.
-The FHS scheme is the building foundation of the achievability analysis of Proposition~\ref{prop:comparison_new}.